14all-agency/shopify-llms-txt-directory/https-kin-design-france-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0960/7095/9479/files/womens-high-top-canvas-shoes-white-front-6915dd54a46f7.jpg?v=1763040643
     Price: €49.50 EUR
-- [Women's Rash Guard](https://kin-design-france.myshopify.com/products/womens-rash-guard): Don't be afraid to be your most active self in this smooth and versatile long-sleeve rash guard!
+- [Recycled Women's Rash Guard](https://kin-design-france.myshopify.com/products/womens-rash-guard): Don't be afraid to be your most active self in this smooth and versatile long-sleeve rash guard!
 It protects you from the sun, wind, and other elements while doing sports, and the slim fit, flat ergonomic seams, and the longer body gives extra comfort. • 75% recycled polyester, 25% elastane for production in the US/Mexico • 82% polyester, 18% elastane for production in Latvia • Fabric weight: 6.64 oz./yd.² (225 g/m²) in the US/Mexico • Fabric weight: 6.78 oz./yd.² (230 g/m²) in Latvia • Very soft four-way stretch fabric that stretches and recovers on the cross and lengthwise grains • Fitted design • Comfortable longer body and sleeves • Flatseam and coverstitch • Blank product components sourced from Mexico and China This product is made especially for you as soon as you place an order, which is why it takes us a bit longer to deliver it to you.
 Making products on demand instead of in bulk helps reduce overproduction, so thank you for making thoughtful purchasing decisions!
 Age restrictions: For adults EU Warranty: 2 years Other compliance information: Meets the flammability, and formaldehyde, azo dyes, lead, cadmium, bisphenols, and phthalates level requirements.
 In compliance with the General Product Safety Regulation (GPSR), kin design ensures that all consumer products offered are safe and meet EU standards.
 For any product safety related inquiries or concerns, please contact us at isabelle.berthier@rocketmail.com or write to us 5, place du président Magnaud Saint Yrieix La Perche France.Size guide CHEST (cm) WAIST (cm) HIPS (cm) XS 88 68 94 S 92 72 98 M 96 76 102 L 104 84 110 XL 112 92 118 2XL 120 100 126 3XL 128 108 134
-  Updated: 2025-11-14T23:32:30Z
+  Updated: 2025-11-20T12:04:41Z
   Vendor: Kin design France
-  Product Type:
+  Product Type: top
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0960/7095/9479/files/Photoroom_20251114_124138.png?v=1763120633
   - [XS](https://kin-design-france.myshopify.com/products/womens-rash-guard?variant=56181325562231)